vita-tak/eu-ai-act-rag/README.md

 ## System overview

-The project consists of two layers:
+The project consists of three layers:

 **Layer 1 - RAG system**
 Ask questions about the EU AI Act in natural language and get answers